genkgo/api/docs/organization.md

 Parameters:

-- id => the id of the element to add to the group
+- id => the id of the entry
-- tab => the name of the tab to get information from
+- tab => (optional, defaults to the main tab of the objectclass) the name of the tab to get information from

 Returns: